-- Keep the locker in order - Do not give their locker combination out to another student - Locker contents are limited to materials that are needed for school, lunches and personal items that the student is legally entitled to possess - Refrain from decorating the outside of any locker - Refrain from damaging the locker in any way
+- Keep the locker in order - NOT give their locker combination out to another student - Keep locker contents limited to materials that are needed for school, lunches and personal items that the student is legally entitled to possess - Refrain from decorating the outside of any locker - Refrain from damaging the locker in any way clothes must be locked in the locker during class.
+Articles of clothing or other items left on the floor or bench will be discarded each month.
+Whether lost or stolen, the student must purchase a new uniform.
+All gym uniforms must have the student's name clearly printed on the shorts and shirt.

 Students are required to purchase a padlock for the gym locker during registration.
 It is the student's responsibility to make sure that gym uniforms, gym shoes, and socks are locked in the gym locker.
-Street clothes must be locked in the locker during class.
-Articles of clothing or other items left on the floor or bench will be discarded each month.
+Street